 Intentional Conversations

-A strategic conversation can be designed intentionally and convened to address a significant vital issue or challenge faced by a team, a department, or a whole organization.
+A strategic conversation can be designed intentionally and convened to address a significant, vital issue or challenge faced by a team, department, or organization.

 A conversation architect often designs a strategic conversation.

-The conversation can be convened as part of a sense-making activity or strategy formulation or execution.
+The conversation can be convened as part of a sense-making activity, strategy formulation, or execution.

 Intentional conversations around strategy can be a one-off, or they can be ongoing.